 Exigency

-To maintain, improve, enhance, and expand NIEMOpen, including the data model, tools, and training materials, the annual cost is $3 million.
+To maintain, improve, enhance, and expand NIEMOpen (including the data model, tools, and training materials) at an annual cost of $3 million.
 The combination of transforming NIEM to NIEMOpen under OASIS and the current restructuring of the federal government puts funding at risk.

 Current management office functions are provided by DoD appropriations, which are not likely to be continued, as other priorities are calling for restructuring of DoD budgets.
 DoD also currently funds tool development, and such funding is also in doubt.
 Limited technical support for model enhancement and training is currently provided in inadequate quantities by the NIEMOpen sponsor funding.
 Funding for all of these functions is currently dependent on existing sponsors, which are not reliably forecast.

 The release of Version 6.0 as an OASIS standard is not complete.
-Current funding may cover most of the remaining work and some of the anticipated enhancements in release 6.1, but not all of them, and not onboarding new domains that apply to become part of NIEMOpen.
+Current funding may cover most of the remaining work and some of the anticipated enhancements in release 6.1, but not all, and not the onboarding new domains that apply to become part of NIEMOpen.

 Options

-The options for raising the required operating expense coverage include the following:
+The options for raising the required operating expenses, along with means to secure in-kind contributions, include the following:

 Charge new domains to become part of NIEMOpen